michael-goebel/bisque16to18/README.md

 # auto_installer.sh

 Main script to run installer.
 More details are provided by running "bash auto_installer.sh -h".
+See https://ucsb-vrl.github.io/bisque-dev/guides/bisque/#b-configure-bisque-environment for example responses and outputs to BisQue setup questions.

 # ubuntu1804.sh